-A Non-Commercial Applicator Certificate (not a license) shall be issued in either or both classifications to employees of Federal, State, County, or Local Government.
-Said employees shall be restricted to pest control work on property owned or under control of Federal, State, County or Local Governments.
-Federal, State, County or Local Governments and their employees shall be jointly and severally responsible for the proper use of pesticides.
-A Non-Commercial Applicator shall not perform pest control services for more than one governmental agency or any other entity without having fully qualified and become licensed as a Commercial Applicator, Classifications 4 - Ornamental Tree and Turf Pest Control or Classification 5 - Ornamental Weed Control.
+A Non-Commercial Applicator Certificate (not a license) shall be issued to owners or employees of government, institutions, businesses, companies, or corporations for the purpose of performing tree and turf pest control work on the premises of property owned by themselves or their employer.
+Said non-commercial applicators shall be restricted to pest control work at the address or addresses stated on the Non-Commercial Applicator Certificate.
+A Non-Commercial Applicator shall not perform pest control services for more than one governmental agency, institution, business, company, or corporation without having fully qualified and become licensed as a Commercial Applicator under Classifications 4 (Tree and Turf Pest Control) or Classification 5 (Weed Control).
+The agency, institution, business, company, or corporation and the non-commercial applicator shall be jointly and severally responsible for the proper use of pesticides by the employee.
 The Non-Commercial Applicator Certificate shall be subject to denial, suspension, or invalidation for any or all grounds stated in AR code Annotated §17-37-101 et seq. as amended or these regulations.

-Classification 10 - Golf Course Pest Control
+Non-Commercial Golf Course Pest Control (Classification 10):

 A Non-Commercial Applicator Certificate (not a license) shall be issued in this classification to employees of the owner or owners of specific golf courses.
-Said employees shall be restricted to pest control work on courses owned or under control of said golf owner or owners.
+Said employees shall be restricted to pest control work on courses owned or under control of said golf course owner or owners.
 The golf course owner or owners and the employee shall be jointly and severally responsible for the proper use of pesticides.
-A Non-Commercial Applicator shall not perform pest control service for more than one golf course without having fully qualified and become licensed as a Commercial Applicator in Classification 10 - Golf Course Pest Control.
+A Non-Commercial Applicator shall not perform pest control service for more than one golf course without having fully qualified and become licensed as a Commercial Applicator under Classification 6 (Golf Course Pest Control).
 The Non-Commercial Applicator Certificate shall be subject to denial, suspension or invalidation for any or all grounds stated in AR code Annotated § 17-37-101 et seq. as amended or these regulations.

-SECTION IX

-ARKANSAS STATE PLANT BOARD PEST CONTROL ENFORCEMENT RESPONSE REGULATIONS
+SECTION IX ARKANSAS STATE PLANT BOARD PEST CONTROL ENFORCEMENT RESPONSE REGULATIONS